Isoscalar monopole and dipole transitions in $^{24}$Mg, $^{26}$Mg and $^{28}$Si: Comparison with QRPA calculations

-1) The strong deformation-induced mixture of the dipole and octupole modes is predicted for most of $K^{\pi}=0^-$ and $1^-$ states in $^{24,26}$Mg and in a few particular states in $^{28}$Si.
+\begin{enumerate} \item The strong deformation-induced mixture of the dipole and octupole modes is predicted for most of $K^{\pi}=0^-$ and $1^-$ states in $^{24,26}$Mg and in a few particular states in $^{28}$Si.
 Some mixed states demonstrate impressive octupole transition probabilities $B(IS3K)$.
-Perhaps these states belong to the so-called LEOR \cite{harakeh2001giant,Malov76}.
+Perhaps these states belong to the low-energy octupole resonance (LEOR)\cite{harakeh2001giant,Malov76}.

-2) In all three nuclei, the collective state with a large octupole strength is predicted near the $\alpha$-particle thresholds $S_{\alpha}=9.3-10.6$ MeV.
+\item In all three nuclei, the collective state with a large octupole strength is predicted near the $\alpha$-particle thresholds $S_{\alpha}=9.3-10.6$ MeV.
 This state has $K=0$ in $^{24,26}$Mg and $K=1$ in $^{28}$Si.
 Most probably, the difference is caused by different signs of the axial deformation in these nuclei.

-3) Above the $\alpha$-particle thresholds, fragmented vorticity is found in $K=1$ states in all three nuclei.
-Below $S_{\alpha}$, the picture is different: the vorticity is concentrated in the lowest dipole state at $\sim 8$ MeV in $^{24}$Mg, fragmented between several states at $\sim 8.5-9.5$ MeV in $^{26}$Mg, and fully absent in $^{28}$Si.
-As was discussed, the vorticity is delivered by particular $1ph$ configurations, which can have a different energy location depending on the nuclear deformation and other factors, {\it e.g.} residual interaction.
+\item Above the $\alpha$-particle thresholds, fragmented vorticity is found in $K=1$ states in all three nuclei.
+Below $S_{\alpha}$, the picture is different: the vorticity is concentrated in the lowest dipole state at $E_x\sim 8$ MeV in $^{24}$Mg, fragmented between several states at $E_x\sim 8.5-9.5$ MeV in $^{26}$Mg, and fully absent in $^{28}$Si.
+As was discussed, the vorticity is delivered by particular $1ph$ configurations which can have a different energy location depending on the nuclear deformation and other factors, e.g. the residual interaction.
 Moreover, these configurations are active only if they are of particle-hole character or supported by the pairing (like in $^{26}$Mg).
 A particular interplay of these factors in $^{24,26}$Mg and $^{28}$Si leads to the difference in their vorticity distribution.